Question: Upon which thing is it conditional to achieve salvation in the Hereafter?

-18. When a person dies because of murder or committing suicide, s/he has died because his/her appointed time of death (ajal) has come.
+18. When a person dies because of murder or committing suicide, they have died because their appointed time of death (ajal) has come.

 19. No sin, whether minor or major, issues from prophets.

-20. Both Paradise and Hell exist now, and they will exist endlessly in the Hereafter.
+20. Both Paradise and Hell exist now, and they are endless.
 Sinful Muslims will not dwell in Hell eternally.
-It is disbelievers (kuffar) who will dwell in it eternally.
+It is disbelievers who will dwell in it eternally.

-21. Today, a Muslim must adopt one of the four madhhabs.
-Whoever does not follow one of them has deviated from Ahl as-Sunnah wa’l Jama’ah.
+21. Today, a Muslim must adopt one of the four true madhhabs.
+Whoever does not follow any of them has deviated from Ahl as-Sunnah wa’l Jama’ah.
 (Hashiyah Durr-ul-Mukhtar)

 22. It is of the main points of the aqeedah of Ahl as-Sunnah wa’l Jama’ah to believe the signs before Doomsday, e.g., Dajjal, Dabbat-ul-ard, and Hadrat Mahdi will appear; Hadrat ‘Isa (Jesus) will descend from the sky; the sun will rise in the west.

-23. It is not permissible to rebel against a sultan or a caliph.
+23. It is not permissible to rebel against the sultan or caliph.